 I don’t know anything about Robert Downey Junior except that he’s an actor, and I have never wanted that life for myself.
 In choir, I prefer to hide in the dark with the other altos who like singing and don’t want the spotlight.
 I’m comfortable speaking in public, but acting?
 Never.
 If I was in a concentration camp and that was my task, I guess I’d do it.

 My assigned role in the ‘Campaigner’ category is that of diplomat.
-While it’s true that I’m friendly, (to a fault, I tend to frighten people on the street or have strange men at writer’s conferences think I’m coming onto them.
+While it’s true that I’m friendly, (to a fault, I tend to frighten people on the street or have strange men at writer’s conferences think I’m hitting on them.
 I’m not.)
 My hello’s can be a little over the top, though.
 And I’m not always diplomatic.
 Occasionally, there is no room for a foot in my mouth because my other one has already taken the spot.
 When my husband got a call that he had to go to Winnipeg for radiation treatment, the first words out of my mouth were, ‘I guess I’m going to miss choir again.’
 Seriously.
 My brother in law Brent was a witness.
 He was astounded.
 It didn’t help when I said, ‘I didn’t mean to say that out loud.’
 Now, I loved my husband deeply.
 But… yeah.
 No excuse for that one.

 Also, I can be a little hot headed.
 (Perhaps this is where Quentin and I meet!)
 So if I took a job as a diplomat, I’d last two days, max.
 If I was the Canadian diplomat to China, I’d be in prison within six hours.
 I have strong feelings about social justice and clear ideas about right and wrong.
 This can lead to me coming across as a bit judgmental.
 As one of my daughters said, “Settle down, Lady Catherine De Bourg.’
 (If you haven’t read Pride and Prejudice, never mind.
 And I’m not judging you for that, okay?)